croner-i-web/progression-framework/frameworks/design/user-research.md

             - "You are the accountable executive for very high-impact projects, things like a product or brand transformation and vision-setting can be left in your hands with confidence"
       - level: 5
         criteria:
-            - "You understand the big picture and integrate the company goals into User reasearch"
+            - "You understand the big picture and integrate the company goals into User research"
             - "You're also great at communicating the long-term vision & mission for the company"

   - name: "collaboration"